 This was no walk in the park…

-A five day round walk to the ancient city of El Mirador.
 A site now covered in jungle, that was once the thriving Capital of the Mayan Civilisation.
 This Mayan complex is deep in the Petén rainforest of northern Guatemala.
 El Dante, the principal temple, claimed to be the world’s largest pyramid by volume.

 This was a time of initiation.